-We have a older man that lives next door to us that is not married and his kids live about an hour or so away.
-So often, if I go to the store and find toilet paper, paper towels or Clorox wipes (2020 am I right?)
-I will take some over to him as well.
+We have an older man that lives next door to us that is not married and his kids live about an hour or so away.
+So if we find goodies that we know he will like or even basics that people use often like butter on sale, I will pick up extra and take it to him.
 I am happy to share, especially if that means that he won’t have to take a trip to the store.

 Bless someone at a store.